plotly/de-deploy/README.md

 This is a GitHub Action to deploy a Dash application to Dash Enterprise 5.

-Under the hood, it uses https://github.com/plotly/dekn-client :rocket:
+Under the hood, it uses `de-client` :rocket:

 ## Usage